-Over the past year I have been setting up a new research project (Liverpool Newspaper Heritage - see Research tab) to document Liverpool’s neglected contribution to the history of newspaper production and journalism in the UK.
+Since 2016 I have been setting up and leading a new collaborative research project (Liverpool Newspaper Heritage - see Research tab) to document Liverpool’s neglected contribution to the history of newspaper production and journalism in the UK.
 This is another “good news” story for Liverpool and the project was inspired by the unexpected discovery during my earlier research of just how diverse, innovative and vibrant Liverpool’s newspapers and periodicals were in the nineteenth century.

 RECENT AND FORTHCOMING EVENTS